Malicious-Entity/Get-Entity/README.md

 Usage:

-Just run the damn script, it will prompt for all the arguments
+Just run the script, it will prompt for all the arguments

 Both versions of power admin take these arguments